-\\ If the committee agrees that the behavior has been remedied completely or well enough for enrollment in the field work course, the student may proceed, and a follow-up meet will be planned.
+If the committee agrees that the behavior has been remedied completely or well enough for enrollment in the field work course, the student may proceed, and a follow-up meet will be planned.

-\\ If there is no evidence that the problematic areas have been remedied, then the committee will inform the student of dismissal from the program.
+If there is no evidence that the problematic areas have been remedied, then the committee will inform the student of dismissal from the program.

-At this point the student has recourse to either the Social Work program's appeal process or the University procedure).
+At this point the student has recourse to either the Social Work program's appeal process or the College procedure (as described in the Mount St. Joseph University Student Handbook).

-Student Appeal Process - Social Work Program
+Student Appeal Process -Social Work Program